What are the important dates for this exam?

 We are a homeschool group.
 What method of proctoring the exam should we use?

 If you are a homeschool parent, group, or organization, please use your last name and homeschool as the school - i.e. Curler Homeschool.
 You should select a proctor who is NOT the teacher of the student(s), such as a neighbor, friend, or non-teaching parent.
 If you have any further questions, please contact us.

 I would like to change the name of a student.
 How do I do that?

-If you wish to change the name of students during the registration period, log into your Quia.com account at any time to change or substitute the names of your students.If you wish to change the name or information of a student after October 30, you must follow the instructions contained in the email from Quia.
+If you wish to change the name of students during the registration period, log into your Quia.com account at any time to change or substitute the names of your students.If you wish to change the name or information of a student after the start of the examination window, you must follow the instructions contained in the email from Quia.
 The email containing this specific information is going to be sent to you just before the examination window opens (see top of this page for exact dates).